Which city is cheaper, Providence or New Orleans?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer attracts plenty of travelers to both New Orleans and Providence.
-The music scene and the family-friendly experiences are the main draw to New Orleans this time of year.
+The city activities, the music scene, and the family-friendly experiences are the main draw to New Orleans this time of year.
+Also, many travelers come to Providence for the family-friendly experiences.

 In July, New Orleans is generally a little warmer than Providence.
-Temperatures in New Orleans average around 82°F (28°C), and Providence stays around 73°F (23°C).
+Daily temperatures in New Orleans average around 82°F (28°C), and Providence fluctuates around 73°F (23°C).

 People are often attracted to the plentiful sunshine in Providence this time of the year.
 In New Orleans, it's very sunny this time of the year.
 New Orleans usually receives less sunshine than Providence during summer.
 New Orleans gets 264 hours of sunny skies, while Providence receives 293 hours of full sun in the summer.